Woman driving a car with man in the passenger seat, both smiling

 • Debts

-• Additional car ownership costs (loan payment, tax, title, license, insurance, maintenance, fuel)
+• Additional car ownership costs (loan payment, tax, title, license, auto insurance, maintenance, fuel)

-With these figures in mind, estimate how much you can comfortably allocate to your car savings.
-Getting a car could stretch your budget, but you don’t want it to make it difficult for you to cover necessities.
+With these figures in mind, estimate how much you can comfortably allocate to your car fund.
+Getting a car could stretch your budget, but you also don’t want it to impact your ability to cover necessities.

 With your price range in mind, you can begin researching your options.
 What models are realistic for your budget?
 Consider the features you’d splurge on and any add-ons you could do without.
 In addition to shopping around for the car itself, compare financing options.
 Some lenders may offer you a better deal than others.